Vinnie Moore: Biography

 Moore played lead guitar with the heavy metal band Vicious Rumors on their debut album, Soldiers of the Night (1985).
 The album featured Moore's solo-song "Invader", which was in the style of Van Halen's "Eruption".
 The shred guitar craze of the late 1980s led to more releases for Shrapnel.
 Moore also began performing with other hard rock and heavy metal bands.

 Moore joined Alice Cooper's band for a tour and then appeared on the Hey Stoopid (1991) album.
 Moore released two instructional videos on guitar playing, in 1987 and 1989.

 Moore had been the lead guitarist of UFO for 21 years, joining in June 2003 and remaining until their breakup in April 2024.
 He performed on six studio albums with the band: You Are Here (2004), The Monkey Puzzle (2006), The Visitor (2009), Seven Deadly (2012), A Conspiracy of Stars (2015) and the covers album The Salentino Cuts (2017).

 On August 5, 2013, Moore came on stage to perform live with Peter Frampton on Frampton's Guitar Circus concert at Musikfest in Bethlehem, Pennsylvania.

 Moore played guitar on Red Zone Rider's debut album Red Zone Rider released on September 16, 2014.

 Equipment

 Moore currently endorses Kramer guitars.
 He was previously sponsored by Dean guitars, who produced several Vinnie Moore signature models for their instrument lineup.
-Prior to his endorsement of Dean, he played various other brands of guitars over the years, including Ibanez and Fender, most notably the Talon model that was manufactured by Heartfield, one of Fender's subsidiary brands.
+Prior to his endorsement of Dean, he played various other guitar brands over the years, including Ibanez and Fender, most notably the Talon model, manufactured by Heartfield, a Fender subsidiary.
 Moore also currently uses ENGL amplifiers and DiMarzio pickups.